pub struct Stage { /* private fields */ }Expand description

 pub fn new_skybox_from_bytes( &self, bytes: &[u8], ) -> Result<Skybox, AtlasImageError>

-using the bytes of an HDR image, if possible.
+Returns a new Skybox using the bytes of an HDR image, if possible.

-must be used with Stage::use_skybox
+The returned Skybox must be used with Stage::use_skybox.

 Source§impl Stage